datoviz/datoviz/docs/discussions/developer.md

 ### Dear ImGUI

 Datoviz integrates Dear ImGUI via a git submodule ([fork](https://github.com/datoviz/imgui) in the Datoviz GitHub organization).
-There's a custom branch based on the `docking` upstream branch, which an additional [patch](https://github.com/martty/imgui/commit/f1f948bea715754ad5e83d4dd9f928aecb4ed1d3) applied to it in order to support creating GUIs with integrated Datoviz canvases.
+There's a custom branch based on `master`, but which an additional [patch](https://github.com/martty/imgui/commit/f1f948bea715754ad5e83d4dd9f928aecb4ed1d3) applied to it in order to support creating GUIs with integrated Datoviz canvases (not yet implemented).